sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 ### Approach 2: Start from Level 1

 Alternative is to start from the **Major Features** and break them down into smaller **Features**.
 This approach is more system-centric, but sometimes necessary.
-If a Major Feature is "Four wheel drive", does is spawn some Features that are system-centric?
-The user may not have a *need* for an `Auto Off` feature that will kick in when speed is over xx km/h, but the car surely would benefit from this.
+If a Major Feature is "Four wheel drive", does is spawn some Epic-scale Features?

 ??? note "Example: Big Data Platform"